patrickchense/codeTest/axon-initializr/README.md

 ![Netflix's Java Platform Team's Top Technical Priorities][keynote-slide]

-Top of Taylor’s list of productivity secrets is Application Generators.
-Netflix found that developers adopt platforms far quicker when everything they need to get started is right there, at their fingertips.
-Application generators help developers to get started quickly by providing useful guide rails that reduce toil and ease their burden.
-Application generators also encourage common approaches to common problems – particularly useful if you have lots of teams creating microservices at the same time.
+Top of Taylor’s list of productivity secrets is code.cz.springsecurity.exp.Application Generators.
+Netflix found that developers adopt platforms far quicker when everything they need to get started is right there, at their fingertips. code.cz.springsecurity.exp.Application generators help developers to get started quickly by providing useful guide rails that reduce toil and ease their burden. code.cz.springsecurity.exp.Application generators also encourage common approaches to common problems – particularly useful if you have lots of teams creating microservices at the same time.

 Also high on Taylor's list is easing access to important libraries.
 Every enterprise has libraries - tools they rely on to simplify tasks or take care of the plumbing.
-These libraries are quite important and often including proprietary business logic that’s both private and unique.
-Application generators can help developers to get easy access to these libraries without having to delve into docs, wade through wiki’s, or search in maven repositories.
+These libraries are quite important and often including proprietary business logic that’s both private and unique. code.cz.springsecurity.exp.Application generators can help developers to get easy access to these libraries without having to delve into docs, wade through wiki’s, or search in maven repositories.

-## Are Application Generators Popular?
+## Are code.cz.springsecurity.exp.Application Generators Popular?

 Yes.
 You probably use an application generator already.
 The best example I can think of is [start.spring.io][start-spring], also known as the “Spring Initializr” (although others exist, such as [this one for .Net applications][start-steeltoe]).